johanhedin/nanoca/doc/SMARTCARD.md

 ## Remove certificate and key from the card
 It is possible to remove a certificate and a key from a card.
-First you need to find the ID for the certificate/key to remove:
+First, you need to find the ID for the certificate/key to remove:

 ```console
 pkcs15-tool --no-cache --list-keys --list-public-keys --list-certificates
 ```

-Note the ID and object type for the object you want to remove and then run one or all of the following:
+Note the ID and object type for the object you want to remove, then run one or all of the following:

 ```console